benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 You can define multiple target file systems, which you can migrate to at the same time.

 :::caution
 Although present when invoking the `help` command, Local Filesystem functionality is not yet available.
-This will be coming soon in a future release.
+This will be coming in a future release.
 :::

 | Command | Action |